emissary-ingress/emissary/user-guide/consul.md

 ## More information

-For more about Ambassador' Edge Stacks integration with Consul, read the [service discovery configuration](/reference/core/resolvers) documentation.
+For more about Ambassador Edge Stack's integration with Consul, read the [service discovery configuration](/reference/core/resolvers) documentation.

 See the [TLS documentation](/reference/core/tls#mtls-consul) for information on configuring the Ambassador Edge Stack Consul connector.